 A Star Athlete

-Chuck’s halo traction and spinal fusion have improved his life substantially.
-For one, it brought Chuck and Henry together.
+Charlie's halo traction and spinal fusion have improved his life substantially.
+For one, it brought Charlie and Henry together.
 It also means he can be active again.
 “It’s changed my life in lots of ways.
 How I walk and my posture.
-I can play sports now,” says Chuck, whose spinal curvature has improved to 55 degrees.
+I can play sports now,” says Charlie, whose spinal curvature has improved to 55 degrees.
 His adaptive softball team, the Dakota Hawks, won the state softball tournament last year.
-Chuck was all-tournament and all-conference, with the team’s highest batting average of .837.
+Charlie was all-tournament and all-conference, with the team’s highest batting average of .837.

 “I don’t think he’d be walking if he hadn’t had all of the surgeries,” says Schultz of her son.
 “I think he’d be in a wheelchair.
 His team at Gillette has been a godsend.”